-Price, product and geographic mix favorably impacted our consolidated net operating revenues by 3 percent.
+Price, product and geographic mix favorably impacted our consolidated net operating revenues by 1 percent.
 Price, product and geographic mix for our operating segments was impacted by a variety of factors and events including, but not limited to, the following:

-- Eurasia and Africa favorable price mix in the majority of the segment's business units partially offset by unfavorable geographic mix: - Latin America favorable price mix in the majority of the segment's business units and the impact of inflationary environments in several markets: - North America favorably impacted as a result of price increases and product and package mix; and - Asia Pacific favorable price mix in all of the segment's business units partially offset by unfavorable geographic mix.
+- Latin America favorable price mix in each of the segment's four business units and the impact of inflationary environments in several markets; - North America favorably impacted as a result of price increases and package mix: - Asia Pacific unfavorably impacted by channel and beverage category mix and pricing initiatives in certain markets; and - Bottling Investments unfavorable price mix attributable to channel, product and package mix.

-Fluctuations in foreign currency exchange rates decreased our consolidated net operating revenues by 6 percent.
+Fluctuations in foreign currency exchange rates decreased our consolidated net operating revenues by 7 percent.
 This unfavorable impact was primarily due to a stronger U.S. dollar compared to certain foreign currencies, including the South African rand, euro, U.K. pound sterling, Brazilian real, Mexican peso, Australian dollar and Japanese yen, which had an unfavorable impact on our Eurasia and Africa, Europe, Latin America, Asia Pacific and Bottling Investments operating segments.
 Refer to the heading "Liquidity, Capital Resources and Financial Position - Foreign Exchange" below.